DanialBruce/PublicProjects/UDP_senders_receiver/README.md

 These programs were used to test communications with OLIMEX MOD-WIFI-ESP8266 module.

 Remeber to change the values to you own costume desires and change them according to you network and application.
-Remember to use correct decoder(ASCII, UTC-8 etc)
+Remember to use correct decoder(ASCII, UTC-8 etc).

 NOTES!: